Venafi/ansible-collection-venafi/roles/certificate/examples/microsoft_iis/README.md

-# Configuring secure web applications using Microsoft IIS and the CyberArk Collection for Ansible
+# Configuring secure web applications using Microsoft IIS and the Venafi Collection for Ansible

 In this example, we'll show you how to better secure the communication between your [Microsoft Internet Information Services](https://www.iis.net) (IIS) application and its users by using the *Venafi Collection for Ansible*.
  Adding CyberArk enables you to automate certificate management and enable the TLS protocol on your web server.